 My soon to be brother-in-law recently had some fantastic news at work so we decided to have that whole side of the family round for dinner.
 It was a big celebratory day and we all had a few glasses of red wine and bubbly and G and I made the food.
 We were eight people in the end spanning across four generations, a really lovely celebration.
 However, between the wine that was flowing, the kids running around and the congratulations on the day it didn’t leave much time for the cooking so I was very glad that I’d done almost all of the work the day before!
-The pork was already spiced and part cooked, all the bits and pieces for the dish were already done and it was really an assembly dish by the end.
+The pork was already spiced and part cooked, the duck pastilla was made and all the bits and pieces for the dish were already done so it was really an assembly dish by the end.

 However, my favourite bit about the meal was the elaborate description of the fancy dress costume my brother-in-law will have to wear for his job.
 To put this in context, he’s not a clown, or a performer or anyone you would normally associate with funny clothes.
 But in the fantastic way that Britain never ceases to amuse and astound, history dictates that lawyers should wear the same clothes that were apparently fashionable in the times of Elizabeth the First.
 Buckled shoes, wigs, robes – truly the whole kit and kaboodle.
 I’ve sworn blind I won’t post a photo so you’ll have to take my word that it’s very, very funny.